 You an estimate of inventory on hand in the warehouse, your just not sure how long it has been there or how much more you will need more to fill an order, and it’s a pain to find out.

-Meanwhile, if a customer calls to inquire about an order and employees can’t track it to see if it’s been shipped—or if it’s even in stock—your company will start to develop a poor reputation for reliability and service.
+Meanwhile, if a customer calls about an order and employees can’t track shipping status—or if it’s even in stock—your company will start to develop a poor reputation for reliability and service.

 As companies grow, one of their biggest challenges is often inventory management.
-Ensuring that the right amount of product, but not too much ensures what you need is in the right location at the right time.
+Stocking the right amount of product, but not too much ensures what you need is in the right location at the right time.

 ERP solutions provided via the cloud include setup, upgrades, security, and maintenance so you won’t have concerns about expenditures when working with a small business budget.
 Price is very affordable with this option and includes better mobility capability when sending and communicating with your staff into the field.